-“Its acquisition also reinforces Spark Digital’s commitment to business in the South Island, following significant investment in a new data centre in Christchurch and a recent expansion of Spark’s Dunedin data centre,” he adds.
+“Its acquisition also reinforces Spark Digital's commitment to business in the South Island, following significant investment in a new data center in Christchurch and a recent expansion of Spark's Dunedin data center,” he adds.

 Andrew Allan, CCL chief executive, dubbed the acquisition ‘a big move for us'.

 “With Spark New Zealand's backing, CCL will gain the benefits of Spark Digital's resources to help us accelerate our growth,” Allan says.